winks/f5n.org/content/blog/2020/advent-of-code-2020.md

 ## Day 17 - Conway Cubes

 Oh, Game of Life again.
 Reading my IRC backlog, I was not happy or impressed and decided to only do this after work, not in the morning.
-I didn't take note how long part 1 took, but part2 took ~55mins, so I guess part 1 also took between 30 and 60 mins.
+I didn't take note how long part 1 took, but part 2 took  about 55 minutes, so I guess part 1 also took between 30 and 60 minutes.
 Execution times for these are slow (2s and 96s), so I want to revisit this with one optimization I have in mind.

 ## Day 18 - Operation Order

 I think the correct solution would be to build a proper parser but I wasn't in the mood for fiddling around with that so I solved it with regex.
 Still took a while because I made a few silly mistakes.
-Part 2 took an hour.
+Part 2 took one hour.

 ## Day 19 - Monster Messages